XenorInspire/WorgenX/README.md

   The following options are optional:
-    -d, --disable-loading-bar           Disable the loading bar when generating the wordlist -t <threads>, --threads <threads>   Number of threads to use to generate the passwords By default, the number of threads is based on the number of physical cores of the CPU
+    -d, --disable-loading-bar           Disable the loading bar when generating the wordlist -t <threads>, --threads <threads>   Number of threads to generate the passwords By default, the number of threads is based on the number of physical cores of the CPU

   --- Password generation ---
-  You must specify at least one of the following options: -l, -u, -n, -s
+  You must specify at least one of the following options: -l, -u, -n, -x
     -l, --lowercase                     Add lowercase characters to the words -u, --uppercase                     Add uppercase characters to the words -n, --numbers                       Add numbers to the words